Mira0507/seurat-v5-demo/README.md

 [Seurat v5](https://satijalab.org/seurat/), improves memory efficiency when working with large datasets.

-For a more polished workflow, please refer to the following workflow created by myself:
+For a more refined workflow, please refer to the following one developed by me:

 - [multiome-wf GitHub](https://github.com/NICHD-BSPC/multiome-wf)
 - [multiome-wf Documentation](https://nichd-bspc.github.io/multiome-wf/)